 You May Also Like

-The main trigger that brings about the onset of melasma is all hormonal.
-“It is usually brought on by pregnancy and birth control pills, plus sun exposure,” says Saddle Brook, NJ dermatologist Frederic Haberman, MD.
-“No matter what the treatment is, adequate amounts of sunscreen must be used at least 30 minutes prior to sun exposure and reapplied every two hours.”
+“No matter what the treatment is, adequate amounts of sunscreen must be used at least 30 minutes prior to sun exposure and reapplied every two hours,” says Saddle Brook, NJ dermatologist Dr. Fredric Haberman.

-“It can be a beast to treat, so hats, sunglasses and sunscreen are a must to prevent—especially if you are on hormones,” adds Prospect, KY dermatologist Tami Buss Cassis, MD.
+“It can be a beast to treat, so hats, sunglasses and sunscreen are a must to prevent these patches and spots—especially if you are on hormones,” adds Prospect, KY dermatologist Tami Buss Cassis, MD.

 Fort Lauderdale, FL dermatologist Dr. Matthew Elias says sunscreen and hydroquinone are still the gold standard for treatment.
 “Sometimes we also have to have old school Tri-Luma topical cream compounded with 6 or 8 percent hydroquinone and have patients jump-start treatment with that for two months.”